Stock of the Day

 Investors should be bearish about investing in The Trade Desk, Inc. for these reasons:

-• The company recently reported an EPS of $0.36, missing analysts' expectations of $0.57, which may raise concerns about its growth trajectory and ability to meet market expectations.
+• The company recently reported earnings that fell short of expectations, which may raise concerns about its short-term financial health and operational performance.

 The Trade Desk: Can A 50% Rally Turn Into 100%?